SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Public Data Products

 \section{Public Data Products}

 We provide several data products on the official SKYSURF website\footnote{\url{http://skysurf.asu.edu}}.
-Relevant to this paper are: 1) Sky-SB measurements for all SKYSURF images, and 2) FITS files containing the sky sub-regions used for the Per-clip method.
-In this section, we describe these products.
-In addition to the sky-SB data products described below, we provide ProFound SKY maps and SKYSURF drizzled images \citepalias[see][]{windhorst_2022}.
+Relevant to this paper are: 1) sky-SB measurements for all SKYSURF images, and 2) FITS files containing the sky sub-regions used for our algorithm.
+In addition, the SKYSURF website presents the Pro-med algorithm used for sky-SB estimation in this work.